sleichen/Quora-Question-Pairs/README.md

 This is my entry for a Kaggle competition designed to detec pairs of duplicate questions asked on Quora.
 My goal was not to win the competition---or even to do particularly well---but just to learn some new things.
-I managed to install and use the XGBoost package to use as my classifier, and I learned a little bit about Word2Vec analysis.
+I managed to install and use the XGBoost package for my classifier, and I learned a little bit about Word2Vec analysis.

 I also learned that training a legit model for these types of competitions requries way more computing power than I have on hand.
 That's OK as long as I don't want to win.
 I can do baby versions of the real thing on my laptop,